Britt Ekland: Career

 Other roles included in the thriller The Ultimate Thrill (1974) and the British drama Baxter!
 (1973).
 On television, she was cast in the TV film The Six Million Dollar Man: Wine, Women and War (1973) opposite Lee Majors.
-Ekland's next prominent role came when she was cast as the lead Bond girl, Mary Goodnight, in the James Bond film The Man with the Golden Gun (1974), which received mixed reviews but furthered Ekland's status as a sex symbol.
+Ekland's next prominent role came when she was cast as the Bond girl, Mary Goodnight, in the James Bond film The Man with the Golden Gun (1974), which received mixed reviews but furthered Ekland's status as a sex symbol.
 She played a comedy role in Royal Flash, which has been described as "perhaps her best screen work".

-In 1976 Ekland provided the French spoken part at the end of then-boyfriend Rod Stewart's hit single "Tonight's the Night (Gonna Be Alright)".
+In 1976 Ekland provided the French spoken part at the end of then-boyfriend Rod Stewart's single "Tonight's the Night (Gonna Be Alright)".
 Ekland also portrayed biographical characters, such as the one based on real-life actress Anny Ondra (boxer Max Schmeling's wife) in the television film Ring of Passion (1978).
 Ekland was also featured in the horror films The Monster Club (1980) and Satan's Mistress (1982).

 In 1978 she hosted a syndicated television series for American International Television called "Jukebox."
 Directed by Bruce Gowers and produced and written by Paul Flattery for Jon Roseman Productions, the series featured then-nascent music videos, most of which were originally produced by Roseman's companies in the United States and England.

 Ekland had supporting roles in independent feature films.
 She appeared in the comedy film Fraternity Vacation (1985), followed by a role in the slasher film Moon in Scorpio (1988), and as prostitute Mariella Novotny in the feature Scandal (1989) about the Profumo affair.

 She has guest-starred on various television series, including an appearance on the popular TV series Superboy, playing an alien disguised as Lara, Superboy's biological mother, during the show's second season in 1990.
 Ekland published a beauty and fitness book, Sensual Beauty: How to Achieve It (1984), followed by a fitness video in 1992.
-In the BBC television series I Love the '70s (1999), she hosted the 1971 episode in homage to her role as "Anna" in the film Get Carter.
+In the BBC television series I Love the '70s (1999), she hosted the 1971 episode in homage to her role in the film Get Carter.